lenushealth/integration-samples/samples/dotnet/clinician-org-sample/readme.md

 # Clinician Agency API Sample

-Sample implementation of the Lenus Health platform demonstrating use of the agency APIs to request access to a patient's health data.
+Sample implementation of the Lenus Health platform demonstrating use of the agency APIs to request access to a patient's health data either for an individual agent or for an entire organisation.

 ## Requirements